 For this purpose, tapir provides optional logging.
-The logging options (and messages) can be customised by changing the default LogRequestHandling class, which is part of server options.
+The logging options (and messages) can be customised by providing an instance of the ServerLog class, which is part of server options.

-The following can be customised:
+The default implementation, DefaultServerLog, can be customised using the following flags:

-- 1. logWhenHandled: when a request is handled by an endpoint, or when the inputs can't be decoded, and the decode failure maps to a response (default: true, DEBUG log) - 2. logAllDecodeFailures: when the inputs can't be decoded, and the decode failure doesn't map to a response (the next endpoint will be tried; default: false, DEBUG log) - 3. logLogicExceptions: when there's an exception during evaluation of the server logic (default: true, ERROR log)
+- 1. logWhenHandled: when a request is handled by an endpoint, or when the inputs can't be decoded, and the decode failure maps to a response (default: true, DEBUG log) - 2. logAllDecodeFailures: when the inputs can't be decoded, and the decode failure doesn't map to a response (the next endpoint will be tried; default: false, DEBUG log) - 3. logExceptions: when there's an exception during evaluation of the server logic (default: true, ERROR log)